-Our nominating and corporate governance committee will consist of Mr. Jianping Kong, Ms. Lizhen Xie and Mr. Jianping Zhu.
-Mr. Jianping Kong will be the chairman of our nominating and corporate governance committee.
-We have determined that Ms. Lizhen Xie and Mr. Jiaming Zhu satisfy the "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Listing Rules.
+Our nominating and corporate governance committee will consist of , and . will be the chairperson of our nominating and corporate governance committee.
+We have determined that "independence" requirements of Rule 5605(a)(2) of the Nasdaq Stock Market Listing Rules.

 The nominating and corporate governance committee will assist the board of directors in selecting directors and in determining the composition of our board and board committees.
 The nominating and corporate governance committee will be responsible for, among other things: